ACCOUNT ON FINANCIAL SCAMMERS IN PHNOM PENH INFURIATES AS EXPATS IN RANGOON ARE NOW TARGETTED.

 |Stephen Sharpe in custody in Manila|

-This led to an inconvenient raid and all the openers and loaders were deported while the boss named in the Nation as simply 'Paul' was 'fined'.
+This led to an inconvenient raid and all the openers and loaders were deported while the boss was ‘fined’.

-Stephen fled to the Philippines, where of course Hayward had other boiler room operations, and was promptly arrested for drugs possession and rape of a minor.
+Stephen fled to the Philippines, where of course the boss had other boiler room operations, and was promptly arrested for drugs possession and rape of a minor.

 Perhaps this where ‘Juan’ got his idea from.